RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 Another suite of tools to perform similar tasks and many others is [phyutility](https://github.com/blackrim/phyutility).

+### Renaming sequences in all alignments

+We have scripts for that, just ask!

 ## **2. Gene trees**

 ### Model selection